docker/kitematic/docs/nginx-web-server.md

 managing Docker volumes easy - you can edit the data in Finder or with your favorite text editor.
 By default, Kitematic places volumes under `~/Kitematic` but you can change this in the container settings.
-To access the files via finder, click on the in-app folder icon for a container:
+To access the files via finder, click on the in-app folder icon for a container and "Enable all volumes to edit via Finder":

 ![Nginx data volume](../assets/nginx-data-volume.png)